samhiatt/node-ableton-push2/README.md

 ```

 #### Monitor raw MIDI Messages
+Events from [easymidi](https://github.com/dinchak/node-easymidi) are accessible from the
+Push2.midi property.

 See [midi.md](/doc/midi.md) for more on low-level access to MIDI messages.
 ```javascript
 // Listen to all MIDI messages